Prayer Can Make the Difference for Struggling Parents

 photo cred. ktmd entertainment on unsplash

 Dear brokenhearted parent, if you haven’t talked to God in a long time you might want to give it a try again.
-The same as for us, He loves to hear from his children.
+He cares deeply about you and your child.
+He loves to hear from his children, the same way we do.

-These are a few of my favorite books that helped me pray for my daughter.
-More books are listed on our website.
-You can also go to this confidential website to post prayer requests and find still more resources: prayerforprodigals.com
+These are a few books that helped me pray for my daughter when I didn’t know how to anymore.
+More are listed on our website.
+You can also go to this confidential, password-protected website to post prayer requests and find still more resources: prayerforprodigals.com

 Stormie Omartian’s books: The Power of a Praying Parent and The Power of Praying for Your Adult Children